 Apologies for the rubbish pictures… blame the dim jjimjilbang lighting!

 By the time morning came we were both aching all over and more knackered than when we got there.
 Not really how I expect to feel when leaving the spa!

-Overall I’d say the jjimjilbang is a funny experience, but don’t expect to be relaxed or pampered here.
-I can see why people choose them for a cheap night’s stay, but I have no idea why locals who have actual beds in their nearby homes enjoy sleeping here instead.
-It’s one of many Korean quirks I’ll never get my head around.
-It is such a uniquely Korean way to spend a night though, so I’d definitely recommend trying it out if you go to Seoul!
+Overall I’d say the jjimjilbang is a funny experience, but don’t expect to be relaxed or pampered at a low end one like we visited.
+However, I can see why people choose them for a cheap night’s stay!
+It’s one of many Korean quirks I’ve not quite got my head around yet.
+It is such a uniquely Korean way to spend a night though, so I’d definitely recommend it as one of the most unusual things to do in Seoul!